 Experts from The American Society for Gastrointestinal Endoscopy (ASGE) and the American College of Gastroenterology (ACG) have established benchmark quality measures that physicians should aim to achieve before, during, and after a colonoscopy procedure.

-One of the most important quality indicators developed by this task force is the Adenoma Detection Rate (ADR).
-The Adenoma Detection Rate represents the number of patients with no prior symptoms in whom a precancerous polyp is identified and removed during a colonoscopy.
+One of the most important quality indicators is the Adenoma Detection Rate (ADR).
+The Adenoma Detection Rate represents the percentage of patients receiving a screening colonoscopy (having no symptoms and no prior history of polyps), in whom a precancerous polyp is identified and removed during the colonoscopy.

-The task force has established that a high quality screening colonoscopy program should identify and remove adenomas in 20% of women and 30% of men.
+The ASGE and ACG have established that a high quality screening colonoscopy program should identify and remove adenomas in at least 20% of women and at least 30% of men.
 This quality standard is also referred to as the National Benchmark.

 A study, published by the New England Journal of Medicine in April 2014, determined that each 1% increase in the adenoma detection rate was associated with a 3% decrease in the risk of a colorectal cancer.